Have you ever wondered why do basketball players wear tights?

 - 92% Polyester, 8% Spandex - Smooth and Ultra-Soft Fabric that provides extreme comfort with very little weight without restriction

-- Designed for all seasons(training, baseball, basketball, soccer, American football, NFL, Squat, weight training, cycle, surfing, yoga, all weather sports)
+- Designed for all seasons(Running, training, baseball, basketball, soccer, American football, gym, weight training, cycle, yoga, rashguard, Bodybuilding, Squat, skiing, snowboarding, all weather sports)